 NoContractions!Story (I love certain stories.
 I do.
 Yet, inevitably, I start to get annoyed when the characters speak like they've never used a contraction in their lives.
 Use don't instead of 'do not,' and can't instead of 'can not.'
 Not because you're lazy, but because people talk like that.)

 Prophecy!Naruto (Fuck.
 That.
-After Harry Potter and the author's deranged view of hugs and kisses being the solution to the world's problems, I can't take any more Chosen Ones who could easily double as professional masochists.)
+I can't take any more Chosen Ones who could easily double as professional masochists.)

 MarquisBlack's Writing Corner of Wisdom!

 1. What is a harem?